falue/elisas_synchronotron/README.md

 -------------------------------- | --- |
 `sync_stage0`, `sync_stage1` etc | Jump to a specific stage (`0`...`6`). |
 `sync_skipLoading`               | can be used to skip the initial loading process if it takes forever.
 (Stage `3`+`4` will stay slow) |
+`sync_shutdown`                  | Gracefully shuts down the raspberry pi.
+Wait a minute to pull the power though. |

 ## IP & USER